stoolball-england/stoolball-org-uk/Documentation/DataModel.md

 ## Matches

 A `Match` takes place between _up to_ two `Teams`.
-(A practice `Match` might be just one team, and the final of a knockout competition might not have any teams, until they qualify for it.)
+(A training session `Match` might be just one team, and the final of a knockout competition might not have any teams, until they qualify for it.)
 It happens at a `MatchLocation` at a specific date and time, and it has a series of `MatchInnings` - usually only one per side, but there can be more, like a Test match in cricket.

 A `Match` might stand alone, it might be part of a league or other `Competition`, or it might be part of a `Tournament`.